The Center for Southeast Asian Studies (CSEAS) POSTDOCTORAL FELLOWSHIP 2020

 - Applications in English are invited from candidates of all nationalities.

-- Applicants must provide a statement of their current research interests and how these would be channeled into a definitive publication plan for their time at CSEAS.
+- Applicants must provide a 1200-word Research Plan, indicating their current research interests and how these would be channeled into a definitive dissemination/grant seeking/publication outcomes for their time at CSEAS.
 This plan would ideally include prospective dates for output and possible venues for presentation/feedback.
 It should also specify how the fellow intends to contribute to the wider scholarly community at CSEAS.

 - Applicants should nominate the CSEAS research division which is most compatible to their research plan.
 The research divisions are as follows (please follow this link for more information: https://en.kyoto.cseas.kyoto-u.ac.jp/organization/research-departments/):